VilledeMontreal/mocha-concurrent-api-tests/lib/README.md

 **Arguments**

 - originalCopyTemplate: The original copy template function.
-See defineCopyTemplate \$todo.
+See [defineCopyTemplate](#definecopytemplatetemplate).
 - variation: A function that specifies only the parts of the payload that are meaningful for the variation.

 **Returns**